When Two Dragons Fight: China and Japan at War in the Twentieth Century

 Module code: HS3689

-The Anti-Japanese War of Resistance, as World War Two in China is known, was one of the most devastating conflicts of the twentieth century.
-In China, an estimated 20 – 30 million people lost their lives, while between 20 and 100 million were displaced by the war.
-Cities were bombed, lives ruined and the Japanese army committed atrocities, such as the Nanjing Massacre.
-However, the war transformed China in unexpected ways.
-Without it, the Communist Party would not have come to power, and many of the changes in Chinese society that we see as being characteristic of the Maoist era after 1949 actually date from this period.
+The Anti-Japanese War of Resistance, as World War II in China is known, was one of the most devastating conflicts of the 20th century.
+In China alone, an estimated 20 to 30 million people lost their lives, between 20 and 100 million were displaced by the war, and it formed the conditions for the triumph of the Communist Revolution.

 This module will explore the history and impact of the Anti-Japanese War of Resistance, and trace the developing relations between China and Japan.
 Beginning with how the history of their interactions has shaped East Asia, it will then explore how Japanese colonialism emerged and led to the invasion of Manchuria in 1931, and then the rest of China six years later.

 You’ll then study the impact of the war on both Chinese and Japanese politics, society and culture, before concluding with how the conflict has been remembered and continues to shape Sino-Japanese relations today.

 - 5 hours of practical classes and workshops

 - Exam, 1 hour (25%)